NandhanaSunil/Introduction-to-programming-project/README.md

   <li> Object Detection: Utilizes OpenCV's object detection capabilities to identify objects in an image.</li>
   <li> Rectangle Approximation: Approximates the object boundaries to rectangles for easier measurement, considering imperfect geometric shapes.</li>
   <li> Aruco Marker: Uses Aruco markers to establish a reference for size conversion, ensuring accurate measurements.</li>
-  <li>↔ Pixel-to-Centimeter Conversion: Calculates the pixel-to-centimeter ratio using the Aruco marker, enabling conversion of object measurements from pixels to centimeters.</li>
+  <li> Pixel-to-Centimeter Conversion: Calculates the pixel-to-centimeter ratio using the Aruco marker, enabling conversion of object measurements from pixels to centimeters.</li>
 </ul>

 <p>OpenCV is a powerful open-source computer vision library that provides a wide range of tools for image processing, object detection, and geometric transformations.
 By leveraging OpenCV's functionalities, this project enables accurate and efficient object measurement.</p>